Kinetic 1/48 TF-104G/F-104G Starfighter Kit First Look

 - The instructions provide color information using Mig equivalents (again) though a cross-reference table is provided

-- The color profiles are printed in black and white, and especially scheme #2, three of the four colors all look black, so good luck sorting out colors unless you have other references.
+- The color profiles are printed in black and white, so good luck sorting out colors unless you have other references.
 Please print color profiles in color!

 - You'll need to go to the aftermarket for other armaments carried by German Starfighters beyond the AIM-9B